 PITCHING FOR NEW BUSINESS

 I am often involved in new business pitches, coming up with branded content proposals and pitching creative concepts to the client.
-I’m skilled at finding ways to build online communities around a brand, increasing points of contact between clients and their customers.
-Having launched a wide range of newsstand magazines in a variety of markets, I am often asked in to come up with the creative concept for new business pitches, visualising innovative ways of transferring a clients’ brand values into engaging and relevant content.
-I have pitched for Thomas Cook Holidays, First Direct and Transpenine Trains (among others), with original approaches that employ digital and print to better connect customers to the brand.
-I’m skilled at working with clients and with big or small teams.
+I’m skilled at finding ways to build online communities around a brand, increasing touch-points between clients and their customers.
+Having launched newsstand magazines in a variety of markets, I often work on the creative concept for new business pitches, visualising innovative ways of transferring a clients’ brand values into engaging and relevant content.

 A rundown of my experience…